Council Tax: Discounts and exemptions

 Single person's discount

 Your full Council Tax bill is based on at least two adults living in a property.
 If only one adult lives in the property (as their main home), the Council Tax is reduced by 25 per cent.
-If the dwelling isn't your main home, then a discount may also apply.
+Other reductions can apply if more than one person lives in a property but is disregarded.

 Second homes discount